-DOE adequately responded to EPA's requests by including EPA requirements in the

-PABC.
-EPA's main review of the PABC is provided in the PABC review document (A-98-49, Item II-B1-16) with additional discussion in CARDs 23 and 24.
-Based on our review, EPA finds that DOE adequately implemented EPA's required changes in the PABC.
-The PABC calculations show that the repository meets the numerical standards at 40 CFR 191.13 as well as the compliance assessment requirements for the undisturbed case.
+DOE adequately responded to EPA's requests by including EPA requirements in the 2009 PABC.
+EPA's main review of the 2009 PABC is provided in the 2009 PABC review document (EPA 2010b) with additional discussion in 2009 CRA CARDs 23 and 24.
+Based on our review, EPA finds that DOE adequately implemented EPA's required changes in the 2009 PABC.
+The 2009 PABC calculations show that the repository meets the numerical standards at 40 CFR 191.13 as well as the compliance assessment requirements for the undisturbed case.

-EPA did not receive any public comments on DOE's continued compliance with the requirements of Section 194.15(a)(6).
+EPA did not receive any public comments on DOE's continued compliance with the content of compliance recertification application(s) requirements of Section 194.15(a)(6).

-Based on a review and evaluation of the 2004 CRA and supplemental information provided by DOE (FDMS Docket ID No. EPA-HQ-OAR-2004-0025, Air Docket A-98-49), EPA determines that DOE continues to comply with the requirements for Section 194.15(a)(6).
+Based on a review and evaluation of the 2009 CRA and supplemental information provided by DOE (FDMS Docket ID No. EPA-HQ-OAR-2009-0330, Air Docket A-98-49), EPA determines that DOE continues to comply with the requirements for Section 194.15(a)(6).

-BACKGROUND (194.15(a)(7))
+15.8 BACKGROUND (194.15(a)(7))

-During the course of the completeness and technical review of the 2004 CRA, the Agency submitted numerous requests to DOE for additional information.
+During the course of the completeness and technical review of each recertification, the Agency submits numerous requests to DOE for additional information.
 The docket categories in which these can be found are listed below.